Catalan Opening: 1.d4 Nf6 2.c4...... Be7

 History and Notable Players

 It arises from the Catalan Opening: 1.d4 Nf6 2.c4...
 5.Nf3.
-Among the most prolific practitioners on the White side are Helmut Reefschlaeger (3 games), Linus Olsson (3 games), Igor Stohl (3 games).
-On the Black side, notable exponents include Pavel Blatny (9 games), Sumiya Bilguun (4 games), Olivier Moor (3 games).
+Among the most prolific White practitioners are Helmut Reefschlaeger (3 games), Linus Olsson (3 games), Igor Stohl (3 games).
+Black-side regulars include Pavel Blatny (9 games), Sumiya Bilguun (4 games), Olivier Moor (3 games).

 Practice on Chessiverse